bolt/docs/docs/extensions/pages.md

 ```

 <p class="note">Make sure to replace <code>UserContentController.php</code>
-with the name of your controller class.</p>
+with the name of your Controller class.</p>

 ### Using a Twig template to render the page

 You can use any Twig template of your choosing to render the page.
-In this example, the controller defined `content_user.html.twig` as
+In this example, the Controller defined `content_user.html.twig` as
 the template that will be used to generate the response.
 Make sure
 to create a file with that name in the `templates` folder in the root of
 your project.